 Before you establish any small business, you should be fully aware of municipal, state/provincial and federal regulations.
 In most cases, every business will need some sort of a license in order to operate.
 Whether it is a Master Business License or tax registration certificates, you will need to secure these before opening the doors.

 If your new business will involve preparing and selling food, you may have to obtain a health department permit from the county.
-Whether you are opening a dress shop in Montana or a new marketing firm in Nova Scotia, you will also need to determine if your new business will be operated in a space that is properly zoned for your kind of usage.
+Whether you are opening a dress shop in Montana or a new dental office for kids (click for examples), you will also need to determine if your new business will be operated in a space that is properly zoned for your kind of usage.
 City zoning statutes regulate waste disposal, off-street parking and the size of your business's signage.

 One of the most important licenses that business owners must obtain is their fire permit.
 Any space that you are creating which will attract large crowds will need to have their local fire department inspection.
 If you are handling chemicals, the city or federal agencies will want to ensure you are not dumping your waste along the riverside.
 Bankruptcy lawyers, firearms salesmen and lottery officials all need special licensing in almost every industrialized country.